duncte123/ghostly-bksy-feed/faq.md

 # What if I want my posts excluded from the feed?

-Contact @jayena.hijumpboots.com on BlueSky for account exclusions.
+Contact @im.going-g.host on BlueSky for account exclusions.

 # What if the feed is broken?

-Report the issue to @jayena.hijumpboots.com.
+Report the issue to @im.going-g.host.